tanthammar/tall-forms/readme.md

     @livewireScripts
     @stack('scripts')

-This package also uses [Font Awesome](https://fontawesome.com) for icons.
-If you don't already have it installed, it's as simple as:

-    npm install @fortawesome/fontawesome-free

-Then add the following line to `resources/sass/app.scss`:

-    @import '~@fortawesome/fontawesome-free/css/all.min.css';

-Now all that's left is to compile the assets:

-    npm install && npm run dev

 # Making Form Components

 Using the `make` command:

-    php artisan make:form UserCreateForm --model=User
+    php artisan make:tall-form UserCreateForm --model=User --path=App/

-This creates your new form component in the `app/Http/Livewire` folder.
+That command would create a new form component in `app/Http/Livewire/App` folder.

 After making a component, you may want to edit the `fields`, `success`, `saveAndStayResponse` and `saveAndGoBackResponse` methods: